robsyme/nf-cid/README.md

     make assemble
     ```

-4. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-hello` to load the plugin:
+4. Run Nextflow with the plugin, using `./launch.sh` as a drop-in replacement for the `nextflow` command, and adding the option `-plugins nf-cid` to load the plugin:
     ```bash
-    ./launch.sh run nextflow-io/hello -plugins nf-hello
+    ./launch.sh run nextflow-io/hello -plugins nf-cid
     ```

 ## Testing without Nextflow build